csams/weather/README.md

 # Weather CLI

-This is a weather utility for the CLI that provides hourly and 7 day forecasts for the United States.
+This is a CLI weather utility that provides hourly and weekly forecasts for the United States.

 It first uses the [Geocoding Services API][geocoding] of [census.gov][census] to convert a free text street address to a latitude and longitude.
-It then uses those coordinates with `https://api.weather.gov/points/{lat},{lon}` to get the corresponding forecast grid.
-Finally, it passes the grid info to [api.weather.gov][api] to retrieve the forecast.
+It then uses those coordinates to get the corresponding forecast grid from [api.weather.gov][api].
+Finally, it uses the same API to retrieve the forecast for the grid.

 You can pass the address query as a string argument or set the environment variable `WX_DEFAULT_ADDRESS` as a fallback.